 Further information on anisakis testing methodology is available from the EU Reference Laboratory for Parasites.
-The NRL for parasites for NI is Department of Agriculture, Food and the
+The NRL for parasites for NI is Department of Agriculture, Food and the Marine in the Republic of Ireland

 Prevalence of anisakis in Europe

 Cefas conducted a literature review to determine prevalence of anisakis in European fish and fishery products.
 The review identified that the distribution of Anisakis species depends on many variable factors such as seasonal fluctuations and the types and sizes of the fish sampled.